heder1020/Dboor-Updated-V1.0/README.md

 =Rewriting=

-- Rewrite database class to MySqli from MySQL.
+-Rewrite database class to MySqli from MySQL.